Transgender people murdered as world resists change

 "Transgenders often suffer violence, physical and social, from their families, including spouses, parents, children and siblings," Cummings said.

-She spoke to Trustlaw ahead of the annual Transgender Day of Remembrance (TDOR) on November 20 which commemorates those who have been killed because of their gender identity.
+She spoke to Reuters ahead of the annual Transgender Day of Remembrance (TDOR) on November 20 which commemorates those who have been killed because of their gender identity.

 Founded after the 1998 murder of transgender woman Rita Hester in Massachusetts, the day now has a global following.